AWS Integration Troubleshooting

 When using the AWS integration, Datadog pulls in your metrics through the CloudWatch API.
 You may see a slight delay in metrics from AWS due to some constraints that exist for their API.

 The CloudWatch API only offers a metric-by-metric crawl to pull data.
 CloudWatch APIs have a rate limit that varies based on the combination of authentication credentials, region, and service.
 Metrics are made available by AWS dependent on the account level.
-For example, if you are paying for “detailed metrics” within AWS, they are available more quickly.
+For example, if you are paying for “detailed metrics” within AWS, they are available more frequently.
 This level of service for detailed metrics also applies to granularity, with some metrics being available per minute and others per five minutes.

 Install the Datadog Agent on the host to avoid metric delay.
 See the Datadog Agent documentation to get started.
 Datadog has the ability to prioritize certain metrics within an account to pull them in faster, depending on the circumstances.
 Contact Datadog support for additional information.